arduano/simdeez/README.md

 * `distance_compiletime`  the fastest instruction set availble for the given compile time feature set

-You may also forgoe the macros if you know what you are doing, just keep in mind there are lots of arcane subtleties with inlining and target_features that must be managed.
+You may also forgo the macros if you know what you are doing, just keep in mind there are lots of arcane subtleties with inlining and target_features that must be managed.
 See how the macros expand for more detail.